StarRocks/starrocks/docs/table_design/automatic_partitioning.md

 ## Limits

 - Only the range partitioning type is supported, whereas the list partitioning type is not supported.
 - When a table that supports automatic partitioning is created, it is generally not recommended to create partitions in advance.
-If you need to create partitions in advance, you can create multiple partitions all at once, as shown in the preceding Example 2.
+If you need to create partitions in advance, you can create multiple partitions all at a time, as shown in the preceding Example 2.
 The statement in Example 2 has the following limits:
   - The granularity of the partitions created in advance must be consistent with that of the automatically created partitions.
   - When you configure automatic partitioning, you can only use the function `date_trunc` rather than `time_slice`.
-  - The syntax for creating multiple partitions all at once only supports an interval of `1`.
+  - The syntax for creating multiple partitions all at a time only supports an interval of `1`.
-  - After the table that supports automatic partitioning is created, you can use `ALTER TABLE ADD PARTITION` to add partitions.
+  - After a table that supports automatic partitioning is created, you can use `ALTER TABLE ADD PARTITION` to add partitions for that table.
 And the statement `ALTER TABLE ADD PARTITION` also has the above limits.
 - Currently, StarRocks's shared-data mode does not support this feature.
 - Currently, using CTAS to create a table that supports automatic partitioning is not supported.
 - Currently, using Spark Load to load data to tables that support automatic partitioning is not supported.